COLLEGE ALCOHOL VIOLATIONS DEFENSECONTACT US NOW FOR A CONSULTATION

 In addition to the sanctions imposed by the school, you may also suffer serious professional consequences if you are found to have been in violation of your school’s student code of conduct.
 Offenses related to alcohol are often taken very seriously by graduate program admissions officials and potential employers, so the existence of a disciplinary violation on a transcript can affect your ability to pursue a graduate degree or obtain employment.

-Contact a college alcohol violations lawyer today to schedule a consultation
+Contact our highly experienced college alcohol violations lawyers today to schedule a consultation

 If you have been accused of violating your school’s code of conduct with respect to alcohol, you should retain legal counsel as soon as possible.
 In many instances, the help of an attorney can protect your rights and ensure that any long-term consequences you may be facing are mitigated.
-Attorney Felice Duffy is dedicated to defending the rights of college students accused of code of conduct violations as well as separate criminal offenses.
-As a former federal prosecutor and former head coach of Yale University’s women’s soccer team, Attorney Duffy understands college conduct proceedings and how to effectively defend college students who are facing allegations of misconduct.
-To schedule a consultation with a college alcohol violations lawyer, call Duffy Law, LLC today at 203-946-2000.
+The highly knowledgeable Conduct Code attorneys at Duffy Law have extensive experience and are dedicated to defending the rights of college students accused of conduct code violations or related criminal charges.
+To schedule a consultation with a college alcohol violations lawyers, call Duffy Law, LLC today at 203-946-2000.